Yiu-dororong/case-study-practice-2/README.md

 This project serves as the first hand-on practice on my Business Intelligence (BI) skills.
 It is based on a given fictional topic and with some guidances from the course I am taking.
 BigQuery, SQL and Tableau will be used in the ETL process and data visualisation.
 Since some of the information from the course, I will try to explain the process as the course did give exemplars for references in the end.
 It aims to show all the procedure and thought process here.

 ### Introduction
+**Situation**

-**Situation**: Imagine I am a business analyst in Cyclistic, a fictional bike-share company in New York City.
+Imagine I am a business analyst in Cyclistic, a fictional bike-share company in New York City.
 The growth team wants to understand how their customers are using their bikes; their top priority is identifying customer demand at different station locations.

 To keep it simple, I will make a brief summary here.
 For details, please refer to the three exemplar documents in the repository.